 The next step is to remove branches that are growing up and out in directions that you would prefer that they did not.
 In other words, begin shaping the plant to your liking.
 Guides can be used to maintain straight cuts and lines.
 If you are a skilled professional, more complex designs can be implemented.

-When hedge trimming is done correctly, it will compliment the look of your yard and create a manicured garden feeling.
+When hedge trimming is done correctly, it will complement the look of your yard and create a manicured garden feeling.
 Similarly, when hedge trimming is done incorrectly, it can lead to an eyesore in your yard and even the death of the plant.
 If you would like assistance with trimming up your hedges, shrubs or bushes (or any landscape maintenance, for that matter) Urban Eden Landscaping would love to help.
-Call us today at (360)567-6399, fill out a free estimate request form, or simply contact us by clicking here.
+Call us today at (360)567-6399, fill out a free estimate request form, or simply contact us.